mohamed255255/Parking-Reservation-System/README.md

     -  specification interface for dynamic filtering

  - **Future features**
-     - scale throgh : break the services into microservicse , use a message queue for notifications , add K8s
      - create Refund for the canceled payment
-     - basic notification in monolith
+     - basic notification for monolithic level
      - add Angular later for admin dashboard and user UI
      - add "extend parking duration" with another payment request and update in the current reservation info
+     - scale through :
+        -  Breaking the services into microservicse
+        -  Use a message queue for notifications
+        -  Add kubernetes

 ## 🛠️ Tech Stack